95% of NJ towns surveyed breaking law on sick, vacation time payouts

 There are 564 municipalities in the state.

-"The majority of towns have already made unlawful payments," Walsh said.
-"They have taxed (residents) and the funds have been used for unlawful purposes."
+"The majority of towns (in the survey) have already made unlawful payments," Walsh said.
+"They have taxed (residents), and the funds have been used for unlawful purposes."

+ATLANTIC CITY — Eighteen police officers, some nearing retirement, have filed a lawsuit agai…

 The report does not attempt to quantify how much has been wasted, he said.

-A dashboard with basics of towns surveyed and results can be found at: https://data.nj.gov/stories/s/OSC-Sick-Leave-Dataset-Story/px2e-7w8v
+A dashboard with the basics of towns surveyed and results can be found at https://data.nj.gov/stories/s/OSC-Sick-Leave-Dataset-Story/px2e-7w8v.

 The laws do not apply to most employees hired before May 21, 2010, so many municipalities may still make substantial lawful payments to those employees "of potentially hundreds of thousands of dollars per employee," the report said.
 "Those costly ongoing payments show what the 2007 and 2010 laws are intended to prevent over time."

-Walsh said the towns were picked for the survey because of their size and population, not because his office had any reason to think they more likely to be violators.
+The towns were picked for the survey because of their size and population, he said, not because his office had any reason to think they were more likely to be violators.

-Egg Harbor Township was the only Atlantic County town surveyed, and it was found to have three violations.

-The township administrator did not immediately respond to a request for comment.

-The vacation policy in one of Egg Harbor Township’s union contracts does not comply with the 2010 law because it allows the accrual of more than one year of vacation time for employees hired after May 21, 2010.

-In Ocean County, four municipalities were found to have violations, including Little Egg Harbor Township.
+ATLANTIC CITY — Former city police Officer Josh Vadell, who was shot in the head while on du…

 The report makes a series of recommendations directed at the 57 with violations.
-They must prepare plan to fix things, get misspent money back if possible, "and most importantly stop the waste," Walsh said.
+They must prepare plans to come into compliance with state law, get misspent money back if possible, "and most importantly stop the waste," Walsh said.

 It also recommends the towns hire a lawyer not involved in creating the problems or allowing them to remain, and hire an independent auditor or accountant to help determine how much money has been wasted and how they will save such money in the future.